top of page

 How long does it take?

 That depends on the project.
-If, for example, you need to locate a missing beneficiary, that may only take a few hours.
+If, for example, you need to locate a single missing beneficiary, that may only take an hour or two.
 For a large project, however, such as building an estate case from the ground up, you should expect a minimum of thirty working hours and up to three months before your project is completed.

 Q: